10 ways to save money when travelling

 Asia is a beautiful region and you'll take photos -- lots of them.
 If you're shooting film or slide you'll be looking at hundreds of dollars to process all your happy shots.
 A mid-range digital camera (say around US$300. will pay for itself in no time at all and if you buy the right one, you'll get a video camera as a part of the package.

-Estimated saving over a month: break even, but you've save money on your next trip.
+Estimated saving over a month: break even, but you've saved money on your next trip.

 5. Don't buy a sleeping bag